ProjectFirewatch/ProjectFirewatch/codeofconduct/index.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+---

+*projectfirewatch.com is a community website and is not affiliated with Firewatch or Campo Santo.*

+*Firewatch and the Firewatch logos are trademarks of Campo Santo.
+All other trademarks are property of their respective owners.*